javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 A call to `revoke()` removes all internal references to the target object from the proxy, so they are no more connected.
 The target object can be garbage-collected after that.

-We can also store `revoke` in a `WeakMap`, to be able to easily find it by the proxy:
+We can also store `revoke` in a `WeakMap`, to be able to easily find it by a proxy object:

 ```js run
 *!*